OpenBB-finance/OpenBB/CONTRIBUTING.md

 | safety       | checks security vulnerabilities   |
 | pylint       | bug and quality checker           |
 | markdownlint | markdown linter                   |

+### Command names

+* The command name should be as short as possible.
+* The command name should allow the user to know what the command refers to without needing to read description. (e.g. `earn`)

+    - If this is not possible, then the command name should be an abbreviation of what the functionality corresponds to (e.g. `ycrv` for `yield curve`)
+* The command name **should not** have the data source explicit

 ## Write Code and Commit